chaosim/Talk/README.md

 Talk is a programming language with one defining feature: functions can accept arguments at any place not just at the end.

 So while in most languages you have to call functions like this:

     functionName(argument1, argument2)

-In Talk let's declare functions so they can be called like this:
+Talk lets you declare functions that can be called like this:

     (argument1)functionName(argument2)

 Or this: